mkocot/rupicola/README.md

 ```yaml
 login: any-string
 ```
-Password field come with two falavours: plaintext or hashed
+Password field come with two flavours: plain text or hashed
 ```
 Plaintext: (discouraged)
 password: any string
 ```
-Hashed version of password use MD5 or SHA-1 as base hasing algorithm:
+Hashed version of password use MD5 or SHA-1 as base hashing algorithm:
 ```
 passowrd: {hash: hashvalue, digest: MD5}
 password: {hash: hashvalue, digest: SHA1}
 ```

-This is recommended method of storing passsowrd.
+This is recommended method of storing password.

 #### uri
-To change default uri path for stramed and rpc define
+To change default uri path for streamed and RPC define
 ```yaml
 uri:
     streamed: /path